 - 1. The Paraeducator should discuss the student's limitations only with the special education teacher and those directly involved with the student's educational program - 2.
 The Paraeducator should refrain from: (a) airing school problems and confidential matters, including personalities, outside of school circles; (b) discussing administrative, inter-departmental and inter-school problems in the presence of students; and (c) gossiping about problems with those who cannot assist in the solution - 3.
 The Paraeducator should be consistent in managing the behavior of the students - 4.
 The Paraeducator should refrain from expressing differences of opinion or dissatisfaction with the supervising teacher in the presence of students - 5.
 The Paraeducator should never show that he/she is angry at himself/herself or others in the presence of students - 6.
+The Paraeducator should not threaten students

-The Paraeducator should not threaten students - 7.
-The Paraeducator should never program and prescribe educational activities and materials for students - 8.
-The Paraeducator should never evaluate students from psychological or diagnostic instruments - 9.
-The Paraeducator should never be responsible for preparing lesson plans and initiating original concept instruction - 10.
-The Paraeducator should never initiate parent or teacher contact - 11.
-The Paraeducator should never make any value judgments concerning teacher's strategies and placements - 12.
+- 7. The Paraeducator should not submit students to sexual harassment or racial harassment.
+Paraeducators shall not have any interaction of a sexual nature with any student at any time regardless of the student's age or status or consent. - 8.
+The Paraeducator should never program and prescribe educational activities and materials for students - 9.
+The Paraeducator should never evaluate students from psychological or diagnostic instruments - 10.
+The Paraeducator should never be responsible for preparing lesson plans and initiating original concept instruction - 11.
+The Paraeducator should never initiate parent or teacher contact - 12.
+The Paraeducator should never make any value judgments concerning teachers strategies and placements - 13.
 The Paraeducator should never be directly responsible for the discipline of students